Cooking and Fires

 - Compressed gas canister style - One of the most comment stoves, they are easy to set up and can be bought relatively cheap.

 - Non pressurised liquid style - Easy to ignite in most conditions and can work in the wind.
 Safer to transport but cooking might take longer and will use more fuel.
 Beware that care needs to be taken because fuel can spill easily on the ground.
-Refill at least 3 meters away from your cooking site.
+Refill at least 3 metres away from your cooking site.

 - Pressurised liquid fuel style - Fast and efficient with a high heat output.
 They are less likely to blow out in the wind but are on the expensive side.